Caeldeth/loures/History/Dartanian-The-Greater-Evil.md

 ```
 *Librarian Notes*

+This work is one of the greatest treasures of Temuair.

 This entry has been edited to conform to Library formatting.
 The original can be found at http://darkages.com/community/his/Dartanian_Evil.html .
 ```